Louisiana Tech vs. Charlotte NCAA Football Odds, Plays and Insights | November 13, 2021

 Charlotte Stats and Trends

-- The 49ers have been underdogs by 6.5 points or more four times this season and have covered the spread twice.
+- The 49ers have covered the spread twice this season when underdogs by 6.5 points or more (in four chances).

-- Charlotte's games this year have hit the over on three of nine set point totals (33.3%).
+- Charlotte's games this season have hit the over three times in nine opportunities (33.3%).

-- In games that Charlotte churns out more than 437.4 yards, the team is 2-0-1 against the spread and 3-0 overall.
+- In games that Charlotte churns out over 437.4 yards, the team is 2-0-1 against the spread and 3-0 overall.

-- The 49ers have turned the ball over 13 times, three fewer times than the Bulldogs have forced turnovers (16).
+- This year the 49ers have 13 turnovers, three fewer than the Bulldogs have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.